hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/13979508784" title="The best backpack for packrafting"><img src="https://c2.staticflickr.com/8/7211/13979508784_43bee1910b_b.jpg" width="1024" height="683" alt="HMG Porter 4400 Alpack Pack Packraft - Best Backpack for Packrafting"></a>

+We have not tested every backpack in this article but those are our favourites if we were to buy a new fleece jacketbackpack.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <!--more-->

 ---